Deep Learning in the Sequence Space: Application to an OLG model

 We assess the accuracy of our neural network solution by investigating the errors in the equilibrium conditions over the simulated ergodic set.
 Figure \ref{fig:OLG_finalerrors} shows the errors in the equilibrium conditions for each age group along the simulated paths of the economy.
 The errors are expressed in units of relative consumption errors.
-The model is solved accurately, the mean and 90th percentile of errors is below 0.1\% and the 99.9th percentile below 0.32\% for both assets and all the age groups.
+The model is solved accurately, the mean and 90th percentile of errors are below 0.1\% and the 99.9th percentile below 0.32\% for both assets and all the age groups.
 The mean error is around 0.03\%.

 In the middle panel in figure \ref{fig:OLG_finalerrors} we show the distribution of asset holdings over the age groups.
 The savings behavior of households is driven by the life-cycle forces.
 Facing an increasing labor income profile, young households are borrowing constrained.
-Later in their life, they start to accumulate savings to make sure they are able to finance their later-age consumption after the drop in their labor endowment after the age of $62$.\footnote{While we abstract from modeling retirement explicitly, the reduction in labor efficiency units around the age of $60$ serves as a proxy for the income decline associated with retirement.}
+Later in life, they start to accumulate savings to make sure they are able to finance their later-age consumption after the drop in their labor endowment after the age of $62$.\footnote{While we abstract from modeling retirement explicitly, the reduction in labor efficiency units around the age of $60$ serves as a proxy for the income decline associated with retirement.}

 The right panel in figure \ref{fig:OLG_finalerrors} shows the distribution of consumption across the age groups, conditional on the regime of the economy.
-The disaster, modeled as an increase in the capital depreciation and uncertainty, is most harmful for households around the age 80.
+The disaster, modeled as an increase in the capital depreciation and uncertainty, leads to the largest consumption decline for households around the age 80.